Chapter 34, Another Evidence

-John Anderson, a good friend, (he sang in the quartet at Lorna’s funeral) runs into me at Church.
+John Anderson, a good friend (he sang in the quartet at Lorna’s funeral), runs into me at church.
 After the normal pleasantries he starts to tell me about a woman, Allyson, who works for him.
-He tells me she is 44 years old, never been married and is like wonder women.
+He tells me she is 44 years old, never been married and is like a wonder woman.
 She takes good care of herself and is true and faithful in the Church.
-I’m not sure why he is telling me about a women who is 44 (I was almost 69).
-Then he said “and I know she has dated men in their 50’s”.
-I then realized he was telling me about Allyson to see if I would be interested in meeting her.
+I’m not sure why he was telling me about a woman who is 44 (I was almost 69).
+Then he said, “And I know she has dated men in their 50’s.”
+I then realized he was telling me about Allyson, to see if I would be interested in meeting her.

-However, as John was telling me about Allyson, I’m thinking of Scott Lindeman, a friend, whose wife Cindi had passed away the day before, March 17th.
+However, as John was telling me about Allyson, I’m thinking of Scott Lindeman, a friend, whose wife Cindi had passed away the day before, March 17.
 Allyson sounded like a perfect match for Scott (he was 52 and fit, not 69 and kinda fit).
-My thought was that if and when Scott was ready to start meeting or dating I would tell him about John’s friend.
+My thought was that if and when Scott was ready to start meeting or dating, I would tell him about John’s friend.

-Friday afternoon March 31st, I call Scott to see if he would like to go get something to eat.
+Friday afternoon March 31, I called Scott to see if he would like to go get something to eat.

-During dinner Scott mentioned that our Stake President, Buzz Butler had stopped to see him and his family.
+During dinner, Scott mentioned that our stake president, Buzz Butler, had stopped to see him and his family.
 Scott was the only one home.
 Before leaving, President Butler offered to give him a blessing.
 Because Scott was there alone with no one to be a scribe to keep notes of the blessing, President Butler offered to let him record the blessing (something he virtually never allows).
-He told me he had listened to it 3 or 4 times and had already transcribed it.
+He told me he had listened to it three or four times and had already transcribed it.

 I asked him what he had been told.
-Among other things, he shared with me this statement from the blessing: “She (Cindi) will be a guiding force in bringing you a women who will be her sister, who she (Cindi) knows very well (Cindi and Allyson had never met on this side of the veil).
+Among other things, he shared with me this statement from the blessing: “She [Cindi] will be a guiding force in bringing you a women who will be her sister, whom she [Cindi] knows very well [Cindi and Allyson had never met on this side of the veil].
 You’ll need not seek it necessarily, but allow your heart and mind to be open to it.
-She will be pleasing to your children and they will accept her readily.
-She will have a familiarity of spirit, not only to you, but to your children and grandchildren.
+She will be pleasing to your children, and they will accept her readily.
+She will have a familiarity of spirit, not only to you, but to your children and grandchildren.”

-I start hearing “tell him (Scott) about John’s friend”.
-I’m thinking, it’s been 13 days since Cindi passed away, it’s to soon.
+I start hearing, “Tell him [Scott] about John’s friend.”
+I’m thinking, It’s been 13 days since Cindi passed away, it’s too soon.
 “Tell him about John’s friend!”

 For obvious reasons, Scott showed very little interest in meeting her.
 I told Scott I would find out a little bit more.

 After dropping me off, I called John to find out a bit more.
-I shared that info with Scott, he wanted to visit with John and did.
+I shared that info with Scott, who wanted to visit with John, and did.

 After visiting with Scott, John called Allyson and told her a bit about Scott.
 She said she would be willing to meet him for lunch if he was interested.
-John called me back, gave me her phone number which I passed on to Scott.
+John called me back and gave me her phone number, which I passed on to Scott.
 He wasn’t sure he would ever make the call.